7targets/7targets-docs/_posts/2021-09-29-know-more-about-your-leads.md

 Here we select notifications preferences.

 ![image](../../images/linkclick/linkclick10.jpg)
+## To get notification when lead clicks the link.

 We select the link notification option.
 Insert the link URL and assign the time limit.
 So within that time, we will be notified if a lead or end-user clicks the links.

 ![image](../../images/linkclick/linkclick11.jpg)
+## To get notification when lead clicks the link on whatsapp.
 We can get notifications on Whatsapp as well.

 ![image](../../images/linkclick/linkclick12.jpg)